-How can a human-built space restore a broken relationship with the natural world?
+How can a human-built space restore a broken relationship with the natural and invisible world?

 The vision is for Earth Temples to be built on the edge of all cities and respond to this question.